JodisKripe/JoCrypt/README.md

 https://drive.google.com/open?id=1Lau6IMGEGqkjko3ATdIvA9yzb6saLzkD
 Download the folder as a whole and do not segment it.

+### 'Root' is the executable and 'brin' is the setup.

 ## Packages
 ### Make sure these packages are installed in your system:
 #### os